THE OFFICE OF MERCHANT MARINER CREDENTIALING

 • Develop and maintain standards, statutes, regulations, policy and guidance for the maritime industry regarding personnel qualifications, licensing, certification, manning and maritime labor issues.

-• Coordinate the monitoring of U.S. implementation efforts with respect to the International Convention (and Code) on Standards of Training, Certification & Watchkeeping for Seafarers (STCW) 1978, as amended.
+• U.S. representation on the Human Element in Training and Watchkeeping Subcommittee of the IMO for implementation efforts with respect to the International Convention (and Code) on Standards of Training, Certification & Watchkeeping for Seafarers (STCW) 1978, as amended.

 • Coordinates Coast Guard efforts at the International Labour Organization (ILO) related to maritime labor issues and the implementation of ILO conventions.

-• Supports the Merchant Marine Personnel Advisory Committee (MERPAC) and the Merchant Mariner Medical Advisory Committee (MEDMAC).
+• Supports the National Merchant Marine Personnel Advisory Committee (NMERPAC) and the National Merchant Mariner Medical Advisory Committee (NMEDMAC).

 • The final appeal authority for matters concerning credentialing.